 Second: If you hold spot Bitcoin through an ETF like IBIT or FBTC, watch expense ratio trends over the next 12 to 18 months.
 Custody cost changes flow into fund economics.
 You are downstream of whatever fee structure Mastercard establishes.

 Third: Self-custody becomes more strategically valuable, not less, as custodial concentration grows.
 Owning your own keys is not just ideological at this point.
 It is a practical hedge against access restrictions in custodial systems during high-stress events.
 Hardware wallet adoption is not a paranoid retail quirk.
 It is rational portfolio construction.
+For the broader case on Bitcoin as a national security asset and how that shifts the custody calculus, see Pentagon Bitcoin: Classified National Security.

 Infrastructure Capture.
 Proceed With Clear Eyes.